 Totti’s final season saw his side finish in second place behind Juventus on the final day.
 Totti, holding the ball in the corner to tick down the seconds, taking the fouls that followed.
 Totti placed the needs of his club before any sense of personal triumph or opportunity.
 This is a player who won Serie A Player of the Year twice, and eleven Oscar del Calcio awards from the Italian Footballer’s Association.

-Forever fighting amongst their rivals for a place at the top table, Totti ensured their competitiveness and relevance without giving them an era of dominance seen by those in Milan and Turin.
+Forever fighting amongst their rivals for a place at the top table.
+Totti ensured Roma had a competitiveness and relevance without delivering an era of dominance seen by those in Milan and Turin.

-Would Roma’s fans have sacrificed Totti’s 25 years of service for more trophies?
+Would Roma’s fans have sacrificed Francesco Totti and his 25 years of service for more trophies?
 It is unlikely.
+Roma and Totti offers an unshakable bond.
 It proves that even in the cut-throat climate of elite sport, still, love conquers all—Omnia vinicit amor.